gapd-data-lab/batidas-app/instructions_for_app_batidas.md

      - Configures labels, gridlines, and adds a dashed vertical line representing the tolerance threshold.
      - Adds footer details about the analysis period, total batches, and a timestamp.
      - Displays relative weights for each food type on the right side of the histogram.
+     - **Adds a legend** that clearly explains the color coding of the histogram bars.
      - Returns the generated figure.

 9. **Saving Histograms and Statistics**: